LukasZlocki/AI-Learning/README.md

 ## General Information

-Files and scripts refering to my learining of AI tools
+Files and scripts refering to my learning of AI tools

 ## Technologies Used